 Sign #7: Feeling of Doom

 This is a hard one to nail down since it’s so subjective, but the overwhelming feeling that something just isn’t right should not be ignored.
-In fact, in the 2015 study mentioned above, nearly 30 percent of people who had a heart attack reported feeling a fear of death during their first one.
+In fact, in the 2015 study mentioned above, nearly 30 percent of people reported feeling a fear of death during their first heart attack.

-The same adrenaline surge can also trigger sweating, so profuse perspiration in a setting where you shouldn’t really be dripping—say, you’re simply eating dinner—should be considered a warning sign too.
+The same adrenaline surge can also trigger sweating, so profuse perspiration in a setting where you shouldn’t really be dripping—say, you’re simply eating dinner—is also a warning sign.